Engaging with Non-English Speaking Parents

 Reaching out and engaging with non-English speaking parents can be really difficult for teachers.
 If you have pupils who have English as an additional language (EAL), their parents may have a limited understanding of English.
 If you have an interpreter, it can be much easier to communicate efficiently, but if not try some of our strategies, tips, and guidance to help you engage with non-English speaking parents.

-Whether you’re a school leader looking for guidance to give to your staff, or a class teacher seeking strategies that you can put into action right now, our advice and tips will help you to improve your engagement with non-English speaking parents.
+Whether you’re a school leader looking for guidance to give to your staff, or a class teacher seeking strategies that you can put into action right now, our advice and tips will help you to improve the way you’re engageing with non-English speaking parents.

 Parents’ evenings can also be extremely tricky if you aren’t sure how to communicate with non-English speaking parents.
 If you’re planning your parents’ evening, make sure to have a blank piece of paper on the table at all times.
 You should encourage the parents to use the paper if they need to, so they can write things down.
 This will help them and give them something they can take away.
 Even people that can understand English won’t be able to remember everything you have said, so writing little things down, will help them to remember what has been discussed.
 You should also be prepared to have little response from the parents.
 They may not be able to formulate a response and may nod instead.

 Changing the way you speak can sound daunting and difficult, but it can make a huge difference.
 It’s also very easy to do, simply follow these bullet points below.

 - Speak less.
 You can try removing any redundant words or phrases that you don’t need.
 This will help you to keep your speech, short and to the point.

 - Pause.
 Make sure you give the parents and carers time to understand what you are saying.
 You could say a few things at a time and make sure you don’t speak too fast!

 - If they are struggling with knowing when one word starts and the next finishes, then you could try to exaggerate gaps and pause between each spoken word.